AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/ExpressTestApp/README.md

 ### Token caching

 MSAL Node has an in-memory cache for storing tokens by default.
-This sample does not persist cache on disk.
-For caching, please refer to the [RedisTestApp](../RedisTestApp/README.md), which demonstrates the *distributed token cache* pattern recommended for web apps.
+The demo app also features *cache-in-session* pattern where the user's token cache is serialized into and deserialized from the session variable (using **express-session**).
+This will not scale beyond a single app instance.
+For scaling, please refer to the [RedisTestApp](../RedisTestApp/README.md), which demonstrates the *distributed token cache* pattern recommended for web apps.
 See also: [Caching](../../../lib/msal-node/docs/caching.md);

 ## More information